Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Confirmation, Analogy and Experiment

-A nice illustration of this distinction is provided by experiments designed to learn about the thermal conductivity of the iron in Earth's core \shortcite{konopkova:2016,dobson:2016}.
+This collection of new evidence motivates us to consider the `epistemology of analogue experimentation' in parallel with the epistemology of conventional experiments.
+As has been noted by various authors \cite{franklin:1989,winsberg:2010,Franklin:2016}) conventional experiments are generally only of epistemological significance when supplemented by arguments that imply that the information learned about the system being manipulated (`the source') is relevantly probative about the class of systems that are of interest to the experimenters (`the target').
+A nice illustration of this point is provided by experiments designed to learn about the thermal conductivity of the iron in Earth's core \shortcite{konopkova:2016,dobson:2016}.
 The experiments were carried out \textit{in the lab} using samples of iron that are placed in a laser-heated diamond-anvil cell.
 The pressure and temperature that the iron samples were subjected to were specifically matched to those relevant to the cores of Mercury-sized to Earth-sized planets.
-For these experiments to be internally valid the experimenters must be genuinely learning about the samples of iron that they are manipulating.
-That is, the measurements of thermal conductivity must correspond to the relevant property of the actual iron samples in the lab.
-For the experiments to be externally valid, these measurements must be `relevantly probative' of the thermal conductivity of iron in the core's of Mercury-sized to Earth-sized planets.
-That is, there must be a basis to generalise from the (internally valid) observations regarding the lab based system (the `source'), to relevant systems outside the lab (the `target').
+For the experiments to achieve their epistemic purpose, they must be supplemented with arguments that the measurements are be `relevantly probative' of the thermal conductivity of iron in the core's of Mercury-sized to Earth-sized planets.
+That is, there must be a basis to generalise from the observations regarding the lab based system (the `source'), to relevant systems outside the lab (the `target').
+In parallel, what we take to be the key question in the epistemology of analogue experimentation is whether we can provide arguments that the relevant source systems `stand-in' for the target systems to which the analogical relationship refers.
+Can we find arguments that analogue black hole experiments are relevantly probative of the thermal properties of astrophysical black holes?\footnote{See \cite{Thebault:2016} for an analysis of the connection between the epistemology of analogue experiments and the notions of internal' and external validation as discussed in the philosophy of experimentation.}

-Clearly, an experiment that is not internally valid is of little or no epistemic value.
-If the experiment does not, in fact, allow us to make reliable inferences about the source system being manipulated, for example due to experimental error, then it is almost entirely uninformative.
-Furthermore, in most cases, if an experiment is internally valid, but not externally valid, then the results will also be of comparably little interest.
-Usually it is the larger class of target systems that we are interested in learning about.
-An internally valid experiment that allows us to learn about the thermal conductivity of iron in conditions that are not suitably aligned to those of the Earth's core would be of little use to geophysics.
-The epistemic power of experiments is usually predicated upon the combination of both internal and external validation.